“It is a healthy thing, now and then, to hang a question mark on the things you have long taken for granted”

 I could relate to his “hamster wheel Christianity” which consisted of performance which inevitably led to burnout and eventually to rededication and then the cycle would repeat.

 I started reading McVey’s blog and one day I followed an obscure footnote and discovered Thomas Forsyth Torrance, one of the greatest theologians since the Reformation.
-As I began to study The Torrance brothers and their students they introduced me to their mentors and, starting with the, I basically read my way from Karl Barth to the Cappadocian and Patristic Fathers.
+As I began to study The Torrance brothers and their students they introduced me to their mentors in the early days of what would later become Christianity.
+I basically read my way from Karl Barth to the Cappadocian and Patristic Fathers.

 I felt like I hit the Motherlode.